 Mobile games have a bad reputation.
 Too often they’re quick cash grabs that revolve around predatory microtransactions, time-gated events, and shallow gameplay.
-Although this is true for a large portion of the marketplace, there is a growing subsection of the Google Play Store that’s loaded with incredible games.
+Although this is true for a significant portion of the marketplace, there’s a growing subsection of the Google Play Store that’s loaded with incredible games.
 It might take a bit of searching to find them, but dozens of great RPGs are available on your Android device.

 - Best games on Google Play Pass

 - Best Android games you can play offline

 Android has no shortage of great old-school RPGs.
 Many of them are console ports, but others were built from the ground up with the mobile interface in mind.
 No matter which of the following you pick, you’ll be treated to a grand story, hours of gameplay, and plenty of stat management.

 It’s one of the best games of all time, let alone one of the best games on mobile.
 This port contains the original game in its entirety — meaning you’ll have access to 40 different Force powers, nine customizable characters, eight unique worlds to explore, and even controller support.

 The storyline is as grand as you’d expect from a Star Wars title, so we won’t spoil anything — even though the game is nearly 17 years old.
 We will say, however, that it gives you an incredible amount of freedom and the ability to choose your own destiny.
 For less than $10, KOTOR is an absolute steal.

 If you’re looking for a JRPG with a decidedly Western flair to it, look no further than Battle Chasers: Nightwar.
 Players will engage in strategic turn-based combat, explore dungeons, and traverse a massive world map as they help Gully search for her missing father.